ecmwf/metview-docs/docs/dataset/structure.rst

 data
 --------------------

 This is the directory containing the data files.
-There is one sub-directory in it for each experiment.
+There is ideally one sub-directory in it for each experiment.

 index
 ---------------

-The is the directory containing the data indexing information.
+This is the directory containing the data indexing information.
 It contains one directory for each experiment.
 The contents is typically pre-generated and if it is missing or incomplete automatically re-generated.

 conf
 ---------------

-The is the directory containing the map and style configurations.
-It can be empty, however if we place files in it they will extend the system based default configurations.
+This is the directory containing the map and style configurations.
+It can be empty, however if we place files in it they will extend the built-in default configurations.

 conf/areas.yaml
 -------------------